Comcast/Surf-N-Perf/README.md

 That provides support for the following:
 - A "pageStart" mark for browsers that do not support [Navigation Timing](http://www.w3.org/TR/navigation-timing/) which can be used to compute durations from when the page first started loading (specifically, this mark falls between the [domLoading](http://www.w3.org/TR/navigation-timing/#dom-performancetiming-domloading) and [domInteractive](http://www.w3.org/TR/navigation-timing/#dom-performancetiming-dominteractive) attributes of Navigation Timing)
+- "pageStart" marks for browsers that support [High Resolution Time](http://www.w3.org/TR/hr-time/) and/or [User Timing](http://www.w3.org/TR/user-timing/) so that "pageStart" can be used as a consistent starting point for duration calculations across all browsers regardless of their supported features
 - A "loadEventEnd" mark for browsers that do not support [Navigation Timing](http://www.w3.org/TR/navigation-timing/) which can be used to compute durations from when the load event of the document is completed ([loadEventEnd](http://www.w3.org/TR/navigation-timing/#dom-performancetiming-loadend))
 - A "loadEventEnd" [DOMHighResTimeStamp](http://www.w3.org/TR/hr-time/#sec-DOMHighResTimeStamp) mark for calculating high resolution durations between a Navigation Timing mark and a user mark in browsers that support [High Resolution Time](http://www.w3.org/TR/hr-time/) but don't support [User Timing](http://www.w3.org/TR/user-timing/)